COCS4950G7/COSC4950/Use Case 1.md

 ###EXTENSIONS

-*put here there extensions, one at a time, each refering to the step of the main scenario*
+*put here there extensions, one at a time, each referring to the step of the main scenario*

 * *step altered number* *condition*: